 Salade de Sarrasin au Pain d’Epice

-- 2 small carrots, peeled and diced
+- 2 small carrots, diced finely

-– half a cucumber, diced
+- 1/2 cucumber, diced finely

-- 2 small tomatoes, diced
+- 2 small tomatoes, diced finely

 - 1 thumb-sized knob of fresh ginger, peeled and chopped finely